grafana/grafana/docs/sources/live/configuration.md

 The open files limit shows approximately how many user connections your server can currently handle.

-This limit can be increased – see for example [these instructions](https://docs.riak.com/riak/kv/2.2.3/using/performance/open-files-limit.1.html).
+This limit can be increased – see for example [these instructions for popular operating systems](https://docs.riak.com/riak/kv/2.2.3/using/performance/open-files-limit.1.html).

 ### Ephemeral port exhaustion

-Ephemeral ports exhaustion problem can happen between your load balancer and your Grafana server.
+Ephemeral ports exhaustion problem can happen between your load balancer (or reverse proxy) software and Grafana server.
 I.e. when you load balance requests/connections between different Grafana instances.
 If users connect directly to a single Grafana server instance you should not come across this issue.

 The problem arises due to the fact that each TCP connection uniquely identified in the OS by the 4-part-tuple: